Sunstar16/macOS-26-Tahoe-for-the-Web/README.md

 THIS PROYECT IS IN PROGRESS AND IS BEING MAINTAINED!

-Also, this project is fanmade and it is not affiliated in any way with Apple Inc.
+Also, this project is fanmade, made by @Sunstar16 and it is not affiliated in any way with Apple Inc.

 HERE: https://sunstar16.github.io/macOS-26-Tahoe-for-the-Web/